the-arhan/Mouse-Trail-App/README.md

 # 🖱️ Mouse Trail App

-A Mouse Trail, made by me and ChatGPT in an attempt to learn and understand C++!
+A Mouse Trail, made by me, ChatGPT and Gemini in an attempt to learn and understand C++!

 I am really sorry, but if you haven't already caught up, **this is only for a Windows machine**.
 For Linux and Mac, I am getting it ready, so don't much worry! 😉